drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2026-01
+_01/02 20:39_ The characterization of Tempe as a place with hot summers is unnecessary.

 _01/02 17:53_ My rewrite doesn't adequately motivate change of topic to body part reports.